blaenk/site/input/notes/cpp.markdown

 * algorithms whose names end in `_until` return an iterator to one-past the last "qualifying" element.
 For example, `is_sorted_until` returns one-past the last sorted element.

 * algorithms whose names end in `_backward` perform their operation from right-to-left.
-For example,  `copy_backward` copies to to the last source element to the last destination iterator position, then the penultimate, etc. **Don't** confuse this with the operation being performed in reverse.
+For example,  `copy_backward` copies the last source element to the last destination iterator position, then the penultimate, etc. _Don't_ confuse this with the operation being performed in reverse.
 The elements are still in the same order; they were simply copied from right-to-left.

 * algorithms whose names contain `_copy` perform their operation to elements as they are being copied into another range.
 Conversely, their counterparts which _don't_ have `_copy` in their name operate in-place, modifying the elements of the range.